Activity note: Hotel check-in from 3:00 p.m.

 Afternoon: Program Registration: 3:00 – 4:30 p.m.
 After you have your room assignment, come to the Road Scholar table in the lobby of the Lambuth Inn to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, other important information, and to learn when and where the Orientation session will take place.
 If you arrive late, please ask for your packet when you check in.
 Orientation: 4:30 – 5:30 p.m. in Room 104.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-This program is staffed with a Group Leader, a Resident Expert, a photography instructor and an assistant.
+This program is staffed with a Group Leader, a resident expert and a photography instructor.
 Travel will be via chartered motorcoach unless noted otherwise.
 We expect most of our transfers to be less than approximately one hour.
 Periods in the schedule labeled “Free Time” and “At Leisure” offer opportunities to make the program more meaningful and memorable while going out to explore on your own, engaging in available activities independently, making new friends among fellow Road Scholars, or simply relaxing.
 The Group Leader will always be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Dinner: In the dining room overlooking scenic Lake Junaluska, we will enjoy an extensive buffet with two entrees, vegetables, salad bar, soup of the day, desserts, coffee, tea, water, and lemonade.
 Vending machines are available for soft drink purchases.